Latest Update Tuesday 16th August 2016

 Latest Update Friday 20th May 2016

-Many readers have approached Steve Jackson about why he made Creature of Havoc so hard and impossible to complete.
-Well, some truth maybe in those findings as it so that without knowing some of the errors and Solutions will you ever complete the book.
+Many readers have approached Steve Jackson about why he made Creature of Havoc so hard to complete.
 I have posted the known errors to the bottom of the Creature of Havoc page where you will find a collection of feedback Steve himself compiled that hopefully gets you out of and past the dungeons!.

 Latest Update Tuesday 10th May 2016